 The sensors combine this information with other data like street maps or GPS information to determine what actions should be taken by the car’s computer system — whether making a turn or stopping at a stop sign or red light.

-This article answers the question: How many sensors on a car.
+This article answers the question: How many sensors are on a car?
 We provided a list of car sensors that are crucial to optimal vehicle operations.
 You will now be able to find the exact position of your car sensors on different car models.

 This is important as you can check for wear and tear, as well as malfunction when you are doing other car maintenance.
+Some sensors, like the Mass Air Flow sensor, may just need some cleaning.
+Cleaning the MAF sensor is very easy.
 You can also check for problems if your sensor does not work properly during this time.

-Sensors are used in cars to alert drivers about various issues within their vehicles.
-The different types of sensors include those that detect things such as temperature changes, oil pressure, and tire pressure levels.
+Sensors are used in cars to alert drivers about various vehicle issues.
+The different types of sensors include those that detect temperature changes, oil pressure, and tire pressure levels.